OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/known-limitations-behavior.md

 * When these are selected as authentication mode, the available entity types are **Work Items**, **Build**, **Pipeline** & **Git Commit Information**.
   * Reason: Currently, only these entities use REST APIs, whereas other entities use REST APIs and Object Model.
-  * > **Note** Queries can't be performed on any other entity types for which Service Principal authentication mode is not applicable.
+  * > **Note**:  Queries can't be performed on any other entity types for which Service Principal authentication mode is not applicable.

 * The User Mention functionality can be used to mention **User**, but it does not work for **Service Principal**.
   * Reason: Azure DevOps does not allow to mention **Service Principal** on UI.
-  * > **Note** When Azure DevOps is configured as the target system, it is recommended that the default user is mapped instead of the Service Principal for **User Mention**.
+  * > **Note**:  When Azure DevOps is configured as the target system, it is recommended that the default user is mapped instead of the Service Principal for **User Mention**.
 If the Service Principal is mapped, it will not result in failure.
 However, an email will be sent by Azure DevOps, saying "**ServicePrincipalName** cannot be mentioned.
 The identity is not configured to receive notifications."

 ---